feedback2me/feedback2meUI/README.md

 ## Build application for production

 Production build: From the application folder run following command.
-Then it will create folder named "dist" which includes necessary files.
+Then it will create folder named "build" which includes necessary files.

 `yarn build`

 ## Run unit tests

 From the application folder run following command.

 `yarn test`

 ## Run E2E tests

 First run the application as it is explained at "Run application in development mode".
 After the project is running in dev mode, run following command from e2e folder.

 `yarn start`